| Dear Dr. Nechvatal, Thank you for the stimulating and challenging

 understanding of the special situation or predicament facing the artist in

+present conditions.
 Biographical Note: I call myself an artist and

 inventor living and working in New York City.
 I have done one computer-generated